jmeppley/stagecache/README.md

 ## Overview
 ### Limited Storage
-The primary use case for stagecache is to automatical copy files from remote or low-performance volumes to faster local storage when there is not enough local space to store all resources.
+The primary use case for stagecache is to automatical copy files from remote or low-performance volumes to faster local storage.
+This is useful when there is not enough space in the fast/local filesystem to store all resources.

 ### checksums
 Files are copied with rsync (over ssh for remote files) to prevent copy errors.

+### lock lifetime
+Files are placed in the cache with an expiration date.
+Until that time, other files cannot displace them.
+After that time, files may be deleted if space is needed.

 ## installation
 Simple install with conda: